asnhtaa/Postman_Project/README.md

 2. Open Postman on your computer.

-3. Import the test request collection from the project by selecting the "SimpleBooksAPI_Testing.json" file in the "collections" directory.
+3. Import the test request collection from the project by selecting the "SimpleBooksAPI_Testing.json" file in the project's directory.

-4. Run the tests by selecting the collection and clicking the "Run" button in Postman.
+4. Run the tests by selecting the collection and clicking the "Run collection" button in Postman.

-5. Observe the test results in the "Runner" tab and ensure that all tests pass successfully.
+5. Observe the test results and ensure that all tests pass successfully.